vexparadox/AXServer/README.md

 This is the server module for games made in the closedFrameworks engine.

-It has been tested on OSX and Ubuntu
+It has been tested on OSX, Debian and Ubuntu